 It has naturalized in North America, Japan, New Zealand, and Australia, and is so successful it is considered a noxious weed in some states, including Iowa, Washington, Michigan, and Ohio.

-Contact your local extension office to find out if it is invasive in your area before you plant, or check the USDA website for a list of noxious weeds in your state.
+Contact your local university extension office to find out if it is invasive in your area before you plant and to get a list of noxious weeds in your state.

 Though it is well known as Queen Anne’s lace in North America, some call it wild carrot or bird’s nest.